 My name is Amanda Yik, founder of Shinrin Yoku Hong Kong and a Nature and Forest Therapy Guide with the Association of Nature and Forest Therapy Guides and Programs.

 I curate and guide forest bathing and nature connection sessions in the lush, green space that surrounds Hong Kong’s concrete jungle.
+I am also a Certified Professional Coach with a focus on Transformation.
 Tapping into my previous experience as a commercial lawyer and a senior NGO manager in corporate responsibility, and drawing from two decades of combined experience in yoga, tai chi and mindfulness practice, I craft highly relevant and personal experiences that support busy urbanites to reconnect with nature, and find peace in our fast-paced life.

 Discover my Forest Therapy story below….